mcmasty/Coursera_Capstone/Coursera-Capstone-summary.md

 The core data elements and potential source of data is as follows:

   - Location Information of each event.
-    - Data type is a text, in the form City & State; e.g. Lawrence Academy, Groton, MA,  or  Skeetwater Triathlon, Lithia Springs, GA, or Boston Marathon, Boston, MA
+    - Data type is a text, in the form of City & State; e.g. Lawrence Academy, Groton, MA,  or  Skeetwater Triathlon, Lithia Springs, GA, or Boston Marathon, Boston, MA
-    - Source of location data will be from coach, or from scraping the online schedules where available.
+    - Source of location data will be from a coach, or from scraping the online schedules where available.
   - Latitude & Longitude for each event location.
-    - Data type is double, as in (42.604433, -71.5628436838169), which are the coordinates for Lawrence Academy.
+    - Data type is a pair of decimal numbers, as in (42.604433, -71.5628436838169), which are the coordinates for Lawrence Academy.
     - Source of coordinates will be Open Street Maps Nominatim geocoding service.
   - Venue Information for each location.
     - Data type for venue information will be JSON Object containing many attributes.
 Specific data fields can be explored in the [Foursquare Documentation](https://developer.foursquare.com/docs/api/venues/details)